thinkcompany/think_dev-standards/development-standards/css.md

 }
 ```

-* Relative units should be used whenever possible to maintain a flexible layout.
+* Use relative units whenever possible to maintain a flexible layout.
 * In responsive and fluid layouts, use % for container widths.
 * Use em units for margin and padding values.